 Generally, what you really need is the treats.
 Without these, it is impossible to lead the chicken.
 It is also a reward, so ensure you have enough during training.

-Although these are not tangible things, we still like to remind you that never-ending patience and consistency are needed.
-Training chickens is easy, but only if you have consistent patience.
+Although these are not tangible items, it’s crucial to remember that patience and consistency are essential.
+Training chickens can be straightforward, but it does require consistent patience.

 Conclusion

 The list of tricks you can train your chicken with is unending and should not be confined to the ones in this list.
 But rest assured that the tricks we included here are helpful for their survival and yours as a poultry farmer.
-The fun tricks also make yard work a little less hectic and stressful.
+The fun tricks can also make your interaction with the chickens more enjoyable and less monotonous.

 Let us conclude this post about how to train chickens by saying, “enjoy the training process!”.